 Who This Is For

-The Young Singer Program is an intensive study and performance opportunity designed for serious young artists who are interested in furthering their educational training under the guidance of some of the most well-respected industry professionals worldwide.
+The High School Singer Program is an intensive study and performance opportunity designed for serious young artists who are interested in furthering their educational training under the guidance of some of the most well-respected industry professionals worldwide.
 Each year, a small cohort of singers is selected from a pool of applicants worldwide.
 High school students currently enrolled in grades 9-12 during the 2023-24 academic year are eligible to apply.

-Throughout the summer, our Young Singers will build countless connections, working one-on-one with faculty from some of the nation’s leading universities and conservatories, including New York University, Oklahoma City University, Baldwin Wallace Conservatory, and more.
+Throughout the summer, participants will build countless connections, working one-on-one with faculty from some of the nation’s leading universities and conservatories, including New York University, Oklahoma City University, Baldwin Wallace Conservatory, and more.
 Alumni of this program have earned scholarships to attend many of these programs, and have recently appeared both locally (Kahilu Theatre) and nationally (National Tour of Wicked).

 Students accepted to our Young Singer Program should make note of the following dates:

 - Arrival: June 30, 2024

 - Program Dates: July 1-21, 2024